 The Company's significant accounting policies are discussed in "Consolidated Financial Statements-Note 2.
-Summary of Significant Accounting Policies" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-There have been no significant changes to these policies during the three and nine months ended September 30, 2022.
+Summary of Significant Accounting Policies" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+There have been no significant changes to these policies during the three and nine months ended September 30, 2023, except for the addition of new policies relating to business combinations, goodwill and intangible assets, restructuring, and certain revenue arrangements requiring updates to the revenue recognition policy as described below.